gluon/AbletonLive9_RemoteScripts/Novation_Impulse2/readme.txt

 The reason for these problems is that when you use shift+track or shift+bank, the message "shift off" is not sent.
 This is out of the scope of what I can do

-Known issues (todo:)
+Known issues and todo:
 FIXED: 1) impulse does not disconnect properly and does  not send disconnection message.
 1.5) refactor shift - move it to main class.
-3) when track goes down, the bank is not changed.
+FIXED: 2)when track goes down, the bank is not changed.
+3) on initialize mute/solo buttons do not light workaround - press shift button.